Asset Allocation Using RMDs

 Do you want to avoid selling equities when they are down?
 For example, if the market has crashed and you have to take your RMD, it might be nice to have some “Safer Money” you can withdraw instead of selling stocks.
-Yes, technically, since money is fungible, you can just buy back those stocks you sold “at a loss” in your IRA in a brokerage account.
-But I still just don’t like to sell low.
-Sort of like the bucketing approach to asset allocation in the distribution phase.

-So, how much Safer Money do you need in your pre-tax retirement accounts (henceforward called IRAs) to prevent RMDs forcing you to sell low?
+So, how much Safer Money do you need in your pre-tax retirement accounts (henceforward called IRAs) to prevent RMDs from forcing you to sell low?

 We know the market can be down for a long duration before it recovers.
 But, since you are forced to take distributions, what percentage of your pre-tax retirement accounts do you need in “Safer Money” (cash and bonds) to not sell equities when they are down?

-I’m going to use the new RMD table below, so we might as well introduce it now.
+I will use the new RMD table below, so we might as well introduce it now.

 New RMD Table in 2022